spacchetti/spacchetti/README.md

 ### Does ___ in `scripts/` mean ____?

 No, these are just garbage scripts that are used to maintain Spacchetti package sets.
 They are not used by Psc-Package nor are they used by Spacchetti-CLI.

+### Can I use packages from Bower?

+You can use anything that is a git repository, which mean every Bower dependency and others.
+See the local setup docs if you want to locally add them to a project: <https://spacchetti.readthedocs.io/en/latest/local-setup.html>